plw759/pp-plw/README.md

 ### Setups

-Run ./setupNeo4j in server to ensure the database runs, and run ./setupDocker in client to run docker installation script, and run ./setup-graph.sh to download pharo launcher
+- Run ./setupNeo4j in server to ensure the database runs (optional)
+- Run ./setupDocker in client to run docker installation script
+- Run ./setup-graph.sh in graph to download pharo launcher

 ### Docker